wudapeng268/KBQA-Baseline/README.md

 ## Focus Prune

 See example in `fp_train.sh`
 See example in `fp_test.sh`
 After train and test, you can see `sq.dev.label` `sq.test.label` in `fp_output` directory, your model saved in `fp_model` directory.

 ## Entity Match

-Because of [freebase API was deprecated](https://developers.google.com/freebase/), we only use strict match to get the candidate of each question. so,we can't provide this code.
+Because of [freebase API was deprecated](https://developers.google.com/freebase/), we only use strict match to get the candidate of each question.

 # Configuration